Intellisrc/m2d2/README.md

 title.h1 = "Great!";
 ```
 It will search inside `<body>` for a tagname `<h1>` and place the text in it.
-You can alternatively use this way:
+You can alternatively use this way, in which `h1` is used as root instead of `body`:
 ```js
 var title = m2d2({
   root: "h1",